Tundi007/Environment-Control/README.md

 - Register devices with a device ID, secret, and name.
 - Trigger or clear the upload flag per device.
 - Inspect stored data and the last acknowledged sequence.

-The H2 console is available at `/h2-console` while running locally.

 ## Arduino client sketch